risingbridge/AdventOfCode2021/README.md

 Stars count: 16 :star:

-All projects have two input-files. test.txt uses the example-data from the puzzle, and input.txt uses actual puzzle input.
+All projects have at least two input-files. test.txt uses the example-data from the puzzle, and input.txt uses actual puzzle input.